boscoh/pdbstruct/README.md

   # pdbstruct

-`pdbstruct` provides a set of tools for efficient protein analysis in python:
+`pdbstruct` - tools for efficient protein analysis in python:

 1. `pdbstruct hollow` - generates hollow atoms for hi-res display of voids, pockets and channels.
 2. `pdbstruct volume` - volume calculator and generator of fake atoms that fill the space.
 3. `pdstruct asa` - calculates and saves atomic ASA to the bfactor column.

-This was formerly known as [Hollow](https://github.com/boscoh/hollow) but significant improvements resulted in a more general package for efficient protein analysis:
+This was formerly known as [Hollow](https://github.com/boscoh/hollow) but has been renamed to reflect its potential use for other packages:

-- modern python3 packaging
+- modern packaging and cli
 - mmCIF parsers and writers
 - memory efficient representation of protein
 - spatial hashing for fast pair-wise search
 - 3d boolean grid
-- progress bars

 ## Quick install